flimble/Packer/README.md

 ### Conventions/folder structure

 - `.json` file - contains 4 Packer definitions.
 There are 2 definitions per VM:
- 1. Creates the base Windows hard drive image and updates it.
+ 1. Creates the base Windows hard drive image and installs 167+ Windows updates on it.
  2. Takes the output from 1) and installs Windows features like IIS and software.
 - `scripts` folder - contains Powershell scripts for the two stages.
 Windows updates are done via the answer file, as WinRM can't run Windows updates.
 The rest is done via WinRM in Packer.
-- `answerfiles` This contains the Windows answer file that Windows needs for automated setups.
+- `answerfiles` - This contains the Windows answer file that Windows needs for automated setups.
 It contains a default user "packer/packer" and volume licence keys from Microsoft KMS.
+- `build_xxx.ps` - Script to run packer.

 #### vSphere